louisprimeau/pdf_processor/api_prompts/_user_guider.md

 ---------------

 - Add dynamic chains for the direct sentence comparison metric.
 That is when the model says it found data from a sentence that doesnt exist it reprompts the model with the same chain + one question telling it that the sentence doesnt exist.
-- Implement deepseek and nemotron to improve performance over llama
 - Implement PR and AOC evaluation charts for the model.
 Also add other things for evaluation.
 - Potentially use platt scaling to make the self evaluation confidence scores more meaningful: Need to do more research on what exactly platt scaling is and how to implement it.